 Some see sanctions as a tool to compel improvement in human rights practices in Iran.
 The State Department human rights report for 2013, released February 27, 2014, contains many of the same criticisms of Iran's human rights practices as do the reports for previous years.
-However, as that and other reports note, President Rouhani has released a few political prisoners and press reports say media freedoms have increased slightly since he took office.
+That and other reports note that President Rouhani has released a few political prisoners and press reports say media freedoms have increased slightly since he took office.
+However, executions have, by some accounts, become more frequent.
+The connection between any of these trends and international sanctions is unclear.

-Sanctions have not reduced the regime's ability to monitor and censor use of the Internet, even though some major firms have exited the Iran market.
-German telecommunications firm Siemens, accused by Iranian and outside activists in 2009 of selling technology that Iran used to monitor the Internet, announced on January 27, 2010, that it would stop signing new business deals in Iran as of mid-2010.
-A Chinese Internet infrastructure firm, Huawei, announced in December 2011 that it was withdrawing its sales staff from Iran.
-A South African firm, MTN Group, owns 49% of a private cellular phone network, Irancell, and was accused by some groups of helping the Iranian government shut down some social network services during times of protest in Iran.
-On August 8, 2012, MTN announced it plans to move its assets out of Iran.
+Sanctions have not reduced the regime's ability to monitor and censor use of the Internet.
+However, some major firms that might have contributed to Iran's censorship and monitoring capabilities have exited the Iran market.
+Among those exiting are German telecommunications firm Siemens, which announced on January 27, 2010, that it would stop signing new business deals in Iran as of mid-2010.
+Chinese Internet infrastructure firm Huawei announced in December 2011 that it was withdrawing its sales staff from Iran.
+A South African firm, MTN Group, owns 49% of a private cellular phone network, Irancell, and was accused by some groups of helping the Iranian government shut down some social network services during the 2009 protests in Iran.
+On August 8, 2012, MTN announced it would leave Iran.
 On October 11, 2012, Eutelsat, a significant provider of satellite service to Iran's state broadcasting establishment, ended that relationship following EU sanctioning in March 2012 of the head of the Islamic Republic of Iran Broadcasting (IRIB) Ezzatollah Zarghami.
 The GAO report of January 7, 2014, did not identify any foreign firms that exported technology to Iran for monitoring, filtering, or disrupting information and communications flow from October 1, 2012, to November 7, 2013.